 Use MATCH and INDEX in New Annual Report Sheet

 The screenshot below demonstrates that you should use the MATCH with zero ant the end to find the correct column number from your detailed month by month model.
 Remember that there is a skip in the counting of the rows.
+The conditional formatting is derived from the TRUE/FALSE in line 7.

 Conditional Formatting Sub-total Columns